tesseract-ocr/tessdoc/TesseractOpenCL.md

 # How to build Tesseract with OpenCL

 **Important note**: OpenCL support in Tesseract is still considered experimental.
-There are some major bugs associated with it.
+There are some major bugs associated with it (see issue [837](https://github.com/tesseract-ocr/tesseract/issues/837)).

 ## Building Tesseract on VS 2010 with OpenCL